 A: Rocky Mountain College Residence Life offers students much more than a place to sleep.
 Students living on campus will enjoy community living and create lasting relationships.
 The Residence Life staff in each hall strives to create dynamic and educational environments for students to enhance their classroom experience.
 The four residence halls around campus work to meet the needs of students with a variety of academic backgrounds and class standings.
 We encourage all students to be part of our on-campus family.

-Q: How do I become a Resident Assistant?
+Q: How do I become a Resident Advisor?

-A: All students who have lived on campus for at least two semesters are eligible to apply to be Resident Assistants (RA).
+A: All students who have lived on campus for at least two semesters are eligible to apply to be Resident Advisors (RA).
 The RA application process begins early in the spring semester.
 If you are interested in becoming an RA, feel free to contact the Director of Residence Life to discuss the details of the position.

 Q: Am I required to live on campus?

 Q: Can I apply to move off campus before my freshman and sophomore year are completed?

-A: Prior to the start of fall semester, students with exceptional grades, verifiable medical conditions, verifiable financial need, students over 21 years-of-age, and those students who are married or have dependent(s) living with them during the academic year may request to move off campus prior to their junior year.
-For a full list of criteria or to submit a request to live off campus for one of these criteria, complete the Off-Campus Housing Exemption & Contract Cancellation Request Form.
+A: Prior to the start of fall semester, students who meet specific criteria may request to move off campus prior to their junior year.
+For a full list of criteria or to submit a request to live off campus for one of these criteria, complete the Off-Campus Housing Exemption Request Form.

 Q: Do I have to have a meal plan at RMC?

 Q: Which residence hall is best for me?

 A: RMC has four unique residence halls that each offer students a safe and comfortable living experience.
-First-year students are required to live in either Widenhouse Hall or Anderson Hall.
+Traditional age first-year students are required to live in either Widenhouse Hall or Anderson Hall.
 Sophomore, junior, and senior students are eligible for Rimview Hall.
-Jorgenson Hall is reserved for students with at least a junior class standing.
-All Jorgenson residents must also be at least 21 years-of-age or older.
+Jorgenson Hall is reserved for students with at least a junior class standing OR 21 years of age or older.